Platzi-Master-C8/MF-Challenges-/README.md

 So, every that want to make changes in this project, you will need to pull the latest changes from the development branch and create a new branch from development (you can name the branch as you want); once the changes be made, you will need to create a PR pointing to development with your new changes.

+## How can I make changes in the repo
+In order to can lint the app you just need to run the next command:

+yarn lint or npm run lint
 ## License
 MIT